riyannode/Paylabs/README.md

 # PayLabs

-PayLabs is an AI search and autonomous x402 payment runtime for Arc.
+PayLabs is an AI search built with langgraph and autonomous x402 payment runtime for Arc.

 Users ask a question, set a USDC budget, connect a Circle User-Controlled Wallet, approve one x402 entry payment, and receive an AI answer with source context, payment graph visibility, and a receipt.